vuesence/vue-faq/docs/en/backend/protocols.md

 ::: details How to organize reconnection of WebSocket connection on the front?

-You need a bus, or `Event bus`, which will work as a proxy for incoming messages.
+You need an `Event bus`, which will work as a proxy for incoming messages.

 You can use [mitt](https://github.com/developit/mitt).